Waterbury NEXT

 UConn Waterbury

-The University of Connecticut has a branch location in Downtown Waterbury – with students living in the historic, recently-renovated Brown Building.
+The University of Connecticut has a campus in Downtown Waterbury – with students living in the historic, recently-renovated Brown Building.

 Exterior of UConn Waterbury building in downtown Waterbury CT with car driving by University of Connecticut